PezhmanTaj/ECommerceBackend/README.md

 - **AutoMapper**: Facilitates object-object mapping in .NET.
 - **FluentValidation**: Used for robust validation mechanisms in the business logic layer.
 - **NUnit**: Ensures quality and reliability through extensive unit tests.
+- **AspNetCoreRateLimit**: Implements rate limiting to protect the API from abuse and manage traffic effectively.

 ## Architecture
 The backend is divided into the following main components: